Thomas-Morse S-4

-The Thomas-Morse S-4 Scout was an American biplane advanced trainer, operated by the United States Army and the United States Navy.
+The Thomas-Morse S-4 Scout is an American biplane advanced trainer, operated by the United States Army and the United States Navy.
 Dubbed the "Tommy" by pilots who flew it, the aircraft became the favorite single-seat training airplane produced in the U.S. during World War I. It had a long and varied career beginning with the S-4B, which first appeared in the summer of 1917.

 Design and development

 Built by Thomas-Morse Aircraft in Ithaca, New York in 1917, it was a compact single-seat open-cockpit biplane of equal span and a 100 hp (75 kW) Gnome rotary engine.

 The S-4 was designed by Englishman Benjamin Douglas Thomas (no relation to the company owners), formerly with the Sopwith Aviation Company, who also assisted with the design of the Curtiss JN-4 Jenny.
 The S-4 made its maiden flight in June 1917 in the hands of Paul D. Wilson.
 Twelve planes went to the Navy.